 Hike to Religious Shrines and Hidden Waterfalls

-Karpenisi is a hiker’s paradise.
-Pick up a local map at your hotel and you will see dozens of walking trails interweaved through the area.
+Karpenisi is one of the best places for hiking in Greece.
+Pick up a local map at your hotel and you will see dozens of walking trails that weave through the area.

 The trails are well-marked with way-point signs.
 However, some of the routes are very steep or they lead through wet, sludgy woodland so be sure to dress appropriately and wear your walking boots!

-For hidden waterfalls and spectacular natural scenery, head to the valley of Pantavrechi (translation: “always rains”).
-The name was awarded to the area on account of the numerous gentile waterfalls whose water flow is similar to falling rain.
+Head to the valley of Pantavrechi (translation: “always rains”).
+This region boasts hidden waterfalls and spectacular natural scenery.
+The name “Pantavrechi” was awarded to the area on account of the numerous gentile waterfalls whose water flow is similar to falling rain.

 Ride the River Rapids at Dipotamo